email4prasanth/Security_Backup/CloudFormation.md

       AllocatedStorage: 20

 ```
+## 6. Enable CloudTrail Logging for CloudFormation
+Enabling AWS CloudTrail logging for CloudFormation allows you to capture all CloudFormation API calls for auditing purposes.

+- Go to the **CloudTrail Console**.
+- Ensure CloudTrail is enabled and logging for CloudFormation API actions.
+- In the CloudTrail settings, ensure logs are being delivered to an S3 bucket and are retained for the desired amount of time.
+- You can also integrate CloudTrail with **Amazon CloudWatch** for real-time monitoring of CloudFormation events.

 #### Summary of Steps in the AWS Console:
     -   Navigate to AWS Backup: In the AWS Console, go to AWS Backup and create a backup vault and backup plan.
     -   Set up Resource Assignments: In the Backup Plan, select which resources (EC2, RDS, DynamoDB, etc.) to back up.